-I challenge you to put as much thought and energy that folks are putting into this debate into marketing their business, perfecting their product or service and adding more value to their clients than anyone else is and see what happens.
+I challenge you to put as much thought and energy as folks are putting into this debate into marketing your business, perfecting your product or service and adding more value to your clients than anyone else is and see what happens.

 I challenge you to focus on how you can improve what you offer.